partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## New game

 First, choose a diary from below-mon!
-Use the d-pad for up and down and push the A button-mon!
+Use the D-pad for up and down and push the A button-mon!

 [Choose from your saves here. 無し are blank slots.]

 What's the name of our hero?
-Use the d-pad to select up, down, left, right, and A buton to choose.
+Use the D-pad to select up, down, left, right, and A button to choose.
 To delete a character use the B button.

 [Your name here.
 We're using the default name "Momo".
 Use 変 to change between hiragana and katakana, and 終 to confirm.
 You can take the default name by confirming without entering any letters.]